-Whether you open an LLC in NY, or any other type of business structure, there are mandatory licenses and permits you might need.
+Whether you open a business in NY, or any other type of business structure, there are mandatory licenses and permits you might need.
 New York oversees business activity to keep the general public and others safe, and licensing is an essential component of the state’s oversight system.
 Many businesses operating within the state must be licensed.

 Small businesses might need licenses and/or permits.
 Both are issued by government agencies and grant permissions, but there are subtle differences between the two.